rischpierre/ayon-shotgrid/services/whiteboard/whiteboard/README.md

 - [x] use instead the local icon: /cache/dev/ayon-shotgrid/services/whiteboard/whiteboard/favicon.png
 - [x] the right click appear to unassign but once clicked the the artist is not removed
 - [x] cleanup the index.html split into .js, .css files
+- [x] the python module whiteboard_server.py should be split in multiple modules: helpers, models, server, sg_helpers(for shotgun api)

 - [ ] the unassignments are working but there is no unassign change displayed on the publish confirmation dialog
 - [ ] load the tasks per shot, in order to avoid avoid errors if a shot don't have the same tasks as the others
 - [ ] make sure the artists icons are based on the names of the artists so they are the same everytime we reload the server
 - [ ] how to deal with multiple users changing things at the same time?
+- [ ] use logging instead of print on the whole project
+- [ ] check if the asset assignments work

 *cleanup*
-- [x] the python module whiteboard_server.py should be split in multiple modules: helpers, models, server, sg_helpers(for shotgun api)
 - [ ] update the 0.0.0-prod addon version so I can deploy the whiteboard on the prod version
 - [ ] add the ip into the dns, ask it